Internal Revenue Code (IRC): Definition & Meaning

 What Is the Internal Revenue Code (IRC)?

-The Internal Revenue Service (IRS) is responsible for enforcing the laws of Title 26, sometimes known as the IRS code or IRS tax code (IRS).
-The U.S. originally released the United States Representatives House Code in 1925.
+The Internal Revenue Service (IRS) is responsible for implementing the laws of Title 26, sometimes known as the IRS code or IRS tax code (IRS).
+The IRC was originally compiled in 1939 and overhauled in 1954 and 1986.
+The code is the definitive source of all tax laws in the United States.

 All applicable regulations relating to income, gift, estate, sales, payroll, and excise taxes are contained in Title 26.